tagtag

 Asbestos-Related Diseases

 The fibers get stuck deep in the lungs after being inhaled.
-The body does not break down asbestos, so it remains there where it can cause scarring and inflammation.
+The body does not break down asbestos, so it remains where it can cause scarring and inflammation.
 This can lead to several different types of health conditions that are either benign or malignant.
 These include:

 • Benign